 Different Compression Cooling Elements

-Understanding the general pressurization of air compressors is pretty straightforward and often operates the same across oil and oil-free units.
+Understanding the general pressurization of air compressors is pretty straightforward, as it often operates the same way across oil-injected and oil-free units.

 For the oil-free compressors we’re looking at, there are two main methods for cooling the compressor itself: Water and air.
 Air-cooled compressors, which tend to be rotary screw compressors, use outside air to cool the compressed air and the oil used in the gearbox.
 Air circulates and moves heat away from internal components as well as from the parts that house the oil, which helps remove heat from your compressor elements.

 Water-cooled machines will have a two-part cooling system.
 Water moves near each element, heats up and flows away from the components, condenses and cools and then moves back toward the equipment (often via gravity).
 These systems will have a water-cooling circuit used for the oil, intercooler and low-pressure element.
 The second circuit works to cool the high-pressure element and the aftercooler.

 Generally, an oil-free compressor will not last as long as an oil-lubricated model because its pre-lubrication will gradually wear away and degrade over time.
 Oil-free compressors also tend to use a universal motor, which won’t last as long as an induction motor.